Most people crave something new or different but rarely act on it.

 - Make a vision board

-- Learn a new dance move
+- Learn a unique dance move

 - Try an untried food